SFU-Archives/digital-transfer/procedures/standard-producers/02-transfer.md

 ###### Status: draft
 <img align="right" width="350" src="../../screenshots/02-transfer.png">

 The **transfer phase** begins when you are ready to send digital records to the Archives.
 You [identify](#21-identify-records-for-transfer) and [gather the records](#22-create-transfer-folders) for transfer, [package them with SFU MoveIt](#23-create-a-transfer-package-with-sfu-moveit), and [upload the transfer package](#24-upload-the-transfer-package-to-sfu-vault) to the deposit folder on SFU Vault.
-For a handy overview / reminder of the steps, download the [Transfer Checklist (pdf)](../../downloads/checklist-transfer.pdf).
+For handy reference, download and retain the [Digital Transfer Checklist (pdf)](../../downloads/checklist-transfer.pdf).

 ## Steps
 - [2.1 Identify records for transfer](#21-identify-records-for-transfer)